phac-nml/ncov-dehoster/README.md

 The conda profile can be activated by passing `-profile conda`.

-This profile uses conda environments that are created on the fly or given by the cache parameter as `--cache <path/to/conda/envs/>` to control the dependencies and run the analysis
+This profile uses conda environments that are created on the fly or found in the given cache directory through the cache parameter (`--cache <path/to/conda/envs/>`) to control the dependencies and run the analysis.

 If the environments are having trouble being made, it is recommended to use mamba to install them

+### Mamba

+The conda profile can be activated by passing `-profile mamba`.

+This profile uses conda environments that are created on the fly with mamba or found in the given cache directory through the cache parameter (`--cache <path/to/conda/envs/>`) to control the dependencies and run the analysis.

 ### Custom